 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-The end of the flowering cycle is an exciting time in the cannabis garden, especially if you’re planning to make some bubble hash with your bounty.
+The end of the flowering cycle is an exciting time in the cannabis garden, especially if you’re planning to make bubble hash with your bounty.
 Harvesting cannabis at its peak trichome development and terpene production allows the hash maker to harness the fullest potential of the plant.
 But there’s a decision to be made after the plants have been harvested.

 How should I prepare the cannabis for ice water extraction?